Bakar31/Bakar31/README.md

 ### Visit my [portfolio](https://abubakarsiddik.vercel.app/)

-A passionate Machine Learning Engineer dedicated to pushing the boundaries of artificial intelligence and its applications.
-My journey in the realm of AI has been marked by a fervent commitment to continuous learning and exploration.
+AI & Machine Learning Engineer with expertise in LLM-powered applications, Agentic workflow, Retrieval-Augmented Generation (RAG), model optimization, and scalable AI system design.
+Strong background in API design, data modeling, deploying production-ready AI applications, and optimizing AI pipelines.
+Proficient in Python, Typescript, PyTorch, TensorFlow, Langchain, LlamaIndex, React, and NestJS.
+Experienced in software development and deployment, vector databases, and AI infrastructure optimization.
+Passionate about innovation, AI research, and real-world AI applications.

 <!-- 🎓 Armed with a Bachelor's degree in Mechatronics Engineering, I've cultivated a versatile skill set that enables me to tackle complex challenges with precision and creativity.
 My journey in the realm of AI has been marked by a fervent commitment to continuous learning and exploration. -->

 💼 Currently serving as a Machine Learning Engineer at [Sazim](https://sazim.io), I'm deeply involved in developing state-of-the-art AI solutions that empower businesses and individuals alike.
-I thrive in dynamic environments where collaboration and innovation converge to create meaningful change.

-🔍 My research interests span across Deep Learning, Machine Learning, and Natural Language Processing (NLP), Healthcare, where I leverage cutting-edge techniques to unravel insights and drive impactful outcomes.

-#### Career Goals:

-My ultimate goal is to evolve into the epitome of an AI engineer, continually pushing myself to learn and grow in this dynamic field.
-I am deeply invested in staying abreast of the latest advancements in AI and contributing to meaningful projects that have a positive impact on society.

 <!-- ## Currently